vphpersson/exfiltration_http_server/README.md

 # exfiltration_http_server

-A simple HTTP server that write data it receives in POST requests to disk.
+A simple HTTP server that writes data it receives in POST requests to disk.
 Use it for sneaky exfiltration, maybe.

 ## Usage